Donate Sponsor

 If you’ve got a pet cat, or are thinking about getting one, you might be wondering; how long do pet cats live in human years?

-The average life expectancy for pet cats in the UK is 11.7 years, according to recent research published in the Journal of Feline Medicine and Surgery.
-However, some pet cats can live into their late teens and even reach their early 20s.
+The average life expectancy for pet cats in the UK is 11.7 years.
+This is according to recent research published in the Journal of Feline Medicine and Surgery.
+But some pet cats can live into their late teens and even reach their early 20s.

 A cat’s life expectancy will depend on many factors, including health, weight, breed, sex, neuter status and their environment.